NAEP-AS-Challenge/reading-prediction/readme.md

 |2.7|Select winner|||16-Dec|

-\*Note: applications will be taken on a rolling basis and dataset access will be provided as soon as possible (typically 48 hours after receipt).
+\*Note: applications will be taken on a rolling basis and dataset access will be provided as soon as possible (typically 48 hours after receipt of required documentation).

 ## Request for Information Webinar

-A webinar will held to describe the webinar and answer any questions that potential participants may have on 10/4/2021 @ 12:00 ET at [Click here to join the meeting](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MmM1NGNhMDQtZmU2NC00OTZkLTg2YTAtNDMxMDNlN2U4ODgw%40thread.v2/0?context=%7b%22Tid%22%3a%22bd5d4514-84de-4928-a9fd-6ae10bbad677%22%2c%22Oid%22%3a%2298f85d73-1a71-4080-b629-7b4d0bb79c8c%22%7d)
+A webinar will held on 10/4/2021 @ 12:00 ET to describe the challenge and answer any questions that potential participants may have.
+[Click here to join the meeting](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MmM1NGNhMDQtZmU2NC00OTZkLTg2YTAtNDMxMDNlN2U4ODgw%40thread.v2/0?context=%7b%22Tid%22%3a%22bd5d4514-84de-4928-a9fd-6ae10bbad677%22%2c%22Oid%22%3a%2298f85d73-1a71-4080-b629-7b4d0bb79c8c%22%7d)
 Questions may also be sent via Github "issues" or via email to
 <automated-scoring-challenge@ies.gov>.